Syncano/syncano-cli/docs/custom_sockets/examples/hello_world.md

         hello_world:
           runtime_name: python_library_v5.0
           file: scripts/hello_world.py

-The above YAML definition will store definition of the new Custom Socket with name `hello_world`.
-It defines one endpoint:
+Above YAML file defines one Custom Socket with one endpoint:
+* `hello_endpoint` for printing hello world on every HTTP method call.

-`hello_endpoint` with one dependency: `hello_world` script.
+There is also one `script` dependency defined, to `hello_world` script.

 In my favourite editor the project look as follows:

 ![](../images/project_struct.png)